 What’s important to keep in mind is that everyone makes mistakes.

-Seasoned sailors put in several hours to get things right and even with loads of experience that still doesn’t guarantee a 100% success rate.
+Seasoned sailors put in several hours to get things right, even with loads of experience that still doesn’t guarantee a 100% success rate.

 10 Tips For Mooring Ball / Mooring Buoy

-We often position a third person midway between Helmsperson and the Deckhand to help with communications (when we have a third person!).
+We often position a third person midway between the Helmsperson and the Deckhand to help with communications (when we have a third person!).
 We’ve also seen other couples that use hands-free headsets to provide instructions to each other.
-Within the cruising community, they’ve been aptly named ‘marriage savers’ as it reduces the shouting that happens without them.
+Within the cruising community, they’ve been aptly named ‘marriage savers’ as they reduce the shouting that happens without them.

 Always use at least two lines for redundancy purposes.
-Lines can easily chaff and by having two lines affixed the chances of coming unhooked are drastically reduced.
-Furthermore, if you use only one line chances are that another boater will visit you and ask for you to add another line – especially if you’re lined up to hit them if you break free.
-And never run both lines through the mooring ball from one side and up to the other; doing so will set yourself up for serious chaffing issues.
+Lines can easily chaff, and by having two lines affixed, the chances of coming unhooked are drastically reduced.
+Furthermore, if you use only one line, chances are that another boater will visit you and ask for you to add another line – especially if you’re lined up to hit them if you break free.
+And never run both lines through the mooring ball from one side and up to the other; doing so will set you up for serious chaffing issues.

 There is no local or international standard for mooring balls.
-One bay will have balls with long ropes and easy to lift pennants and others will have heavy balls with only a metal ring at the top.
-In some cases, it’s impossible to pull the ball up to the deck to tie a line on.
-When that happens, you can make a very large loop with one of your lines, throw it around the whole ball and tie the line back to the boat.
-Make sure that the wind and/or current keep the line tight and then drop your dingy to affix the lines to the ring on the ball.
-Once one line is secured, remove the line around the whole ball and properly feed it through the hoop.
+One bay will have balls with long ropes and easy-to-lift pennants, and others will have heavy balls with only a metal ring at the top.
+Sometimes, it’s impossible to pull the ball up to the deck to tie a line on.
+When that happens, you can make a very large loop with one of your lines, throw it around the whole ball, and tie the line back to the boat.
+Make sure that the wind and/or current keep the line tight, and then drop your dingy to affix the lines to the ring on the ball.
+Once one line is secured, remove it around the whole ball and properly feed it through the hoop.

-Note that some mooring balls have floats near the end, or in the middle, of the line that needs to be picked up.
+Note that some mooring balls have floats near the end or in the middle of the line that must be picked up.
 Often these floats are a bit of a distance from the actual mooring ball.
-The Deckhand needs to direct the Helmsperson to a position where the floating rope can be picked up rather than on top of the mooring ball.
+The Deckhand needs to direct the Helmsperson to a position where the floating rope can be picked up rather than on the mooring ball.

 5. Taking A Different Approach

-It can be advantageous on occasion to back up to a mooring ball instead of going bow first.
-The same set-up and directions apply however the lines are tied to the stern cleats of the boat.
-It can be easier for the Helmsperson to see the ball and it may be simpler for the Deckhand to simply grab the ball pennant line out of the water.
-Care needs to be taken in relation to any ropes getting caught in the prop and the Deckhand to be careful not to fall in the water.
+Backing up to a mooring ball can be advantageous instead of going bow first.
+The same setup and directions apply.
+However, the lines are tied to the stern cleats of the boat.
+It can be easier for the Helmsperson to see the ball, and it may be simpler for the Deckhand to grab the ball pennant line out of the water simply.
+Care needs to be taken concerning any ropes getting caught in the prop, and the Deckhand should be careful not to fall in the water.
 An added benefit of picking up a mooring ball from the stern is that the wind will blow through the cabin providing more fresh air down below decks.
-You can also back up to a ball and then walk the line to the bow of the boat.
+You can also back up to a ball and walk the line to the boat’s bow.

 6. No Wind Is Not Good

 In no-wind situations, it’s very common for boats to swing randomly.
-When this happens there’s a possibility for collision.
+When this happens, there’s a possibility of collision.
 In other words, it’s possible for two boats to actually swing into each other – especially if there’s a monohull next to a catamaran (they swing differently).
-When this happens, you can either leave the mooring field or sleep in the cockpit keeping one eye open.
-If boats hit each other it’s often just a little kiss but one time our bow hooked up with the bow of a catamaran and locked together!
+When this happens, you can leave the mooring field or sleep in the cockpit, keeping one eye open.
+If boats hit each other, it’s often just a little kiss, but once, our bow hooked up with the bow of a catamaran and locked together!
 It took us a while to break the bond (the two boats were in love).